cipollino-studio/alisa/README.md

     // To create a new object, we need to allocate a unique Ptr<> for it.
     // We can do so with client.next_ptr().
-    // Note that under certain conditions, a collab client might occasionally be unable to immediately allocate a,
+    // Note that under certain conditions, a collab client might occasionally be unable to immediately allocate a Ptr<>,
     // so next_ptr() returns an Option<Ptr<>>.
     if let Some(ptr) = client.next_ptr() {
         client.perform(&mut action, CreateSlide {